 In our last lean manufacturing blog post, we explored how making our manufacturing cells smaller has improved the use of our floor space and boosted overall factory efficiency.
-But the lean updates don’t end there.
+But the lean updates and improvements in hermetic sealing techniques, and hermetic feedthroughs don’t end there.

-In an effort to continually improve our manufacturing practices, we turn now to “Asaichi,” which means “morning market” in Japanese.
-The word refers to the way we track and eliminate various defects and disruptions that take place in our manufacturing cells.
+In an effort to continually improve our manufacturing practices, and decrease manufacturing defects, we turn now to “Asaichi,” which means “morning market” in Japanese.
+The word refers to the way Douglas Electrical tracks and eliminate various defects and disruptions that take place in our manufacturing cells.

 Here’s how we do it: